If your writing looks professional, so do you.

 Passive Voice and Active Voice

 But what is the passive voice, and why is it considered undesirable?
+(If you learn better by hearing and seeing than by reading, watch our video on this topic.)

 In the passive voice, the subject is also the recipient of the verb’s action.